 For more information, see our our research into what it takes to optimize a switch for high-performance applications.

 Anodized Aluminum Wheel

 Whoever said beauty comes at the sacrifice of function was wrong.
 Our anodized aluminum scroll wheel not only looks great, but feels great too.
 The textured finish grips your finger to prevent slipping, and thanks to the high durability of aluminum, it won't wear smooth over time.

 Experience massive performance -- without the mass.
 The Atompalm Hydrogen weighs in at a stunningly low 47.5 grams!
 This achievement comes from months of weight reduction effort with careful consideration not to compromise the structural integrity of the mouse.

 PMW 3360 Sensor

-We chose the PMW3360 due to its incredible performance.
+We chose the PMW3360 because of its incredible performance.
 On paper, the 250 IPS continuous tracking speed and 50g of tracking acceleration surpass human capability.
 In practice, the sensor has proven itself as the industry standard for high-performance mice.

-The Atompalm Hydrogen comes with 7 pre-configured profiles -- for details, see the specs below.
-If these don't cut it for you then the Hydrogen settings can be fully customized with the use of the Atompalm Web Manager -- a configuration tool available directly in your browser -- no downloads required!
+The Atompalm Hydrogen comes with 7 pre-configured profiles -- for details, see the technical specification section below.
+If these don't cut it for you, the Hydrogen's settings can be fully customized with the use of the Atompalm Web Manager -- a configuration tool available directly in your browser -- no downloads required!